 - Quizzes and exams: You must complete the midterm and final exams yourself, without any external help or communication. - Written assignments: Your written assignments, including discussion posts, should be your own original work.
-In formal assignments, you should cite the ideas and words of your research sources.
 You are encouraged to ask a trusted person to proofread your assignments before you turn them in--but no one else should revise or rewrite your work. - Reusing past work: In general, you are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
-If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with me.

-- Falsifying research or results: All research you will conduct in this course is intended to be a learning experience; you should never feel tempted to make your results or your library research look more successful than it was. - Collaboration and informal peer-review: The course includes many opportunities for formal collaboration with your classmates.
+If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with me. - Falsifying research or results: All research you will conduct in this course is intended to be a learning experience; you should never feel tempted to make your results or your library research look more successful than it was. - Collaboration and informal peer-review: The course includes opportunities for collaboration with your classmates.
 While study groups and peer-review of major written projects is encouraged, remember that comparing answers on a quiz or assignment is not permitted.
 If you're unsure about a particular situation, please feel free just to ask ahead of time.